Start and Stop Azure WVD (Windows Virtual Desktop) Session Hosts11 Dec 2020

 AWS Batch has two main advantages from a cost-optimization point of view.
 First of all, starting and stopping a fleet of resources when required is obviously cheaper than running those EC2 instances continuously.
 But also, AWS Batch lets you bid for Spot Instances (see below) as part of the fleet that it starts and stops on your behalf.

-When you fire up an EC2 instance, by default it is ‘on demand’, meaning you pay the ticket price and you can use it for as long as you require.
-However, there is also the opportunity to use spot pricing, which can be much cheaper, as long as you can tolerate AWS taking the instance back again when it requires with two-minute’s notice.
-Theoretical savings can be up to 90%, but you should investigate the Savings Summary in Spot Requests in AWS EC2 to confirm the actual savings you have secured.
+When you fire up an EC2 instance, by default it is ‘on demand’.
+This means you pay the ticket price and you can use it for as long as you require.
+However, there is also the opportunity to use spot pricing, which can be much cheaper.
+That is, if you can tolerate AWS taking the instance back again when it requires with two-minute’s notice.
+Theoretical savings can be up to 90%.
+Though, you should investigate the Savings Summary in Spot Requests in AWS EC2 to confirm the actual savings you have secured.

-If the two-minute’s notice requirement is too harsh, you can purchase a one-to-six hours of guaranteed spot instance usage and still receive an estimated discount of 30—50%.
+If the two-minute’s notice requirement is too harsh, you can purchase a one-to-six hours of guaranteed spot instance usage.
+With that, you still receive an estimated discount of 30—50%.

 Since AWS introduced spot pricing, typical savings have fallen somewhat, but spot pricing has also become much easier to use.
 Consider EC2 Fleet (incorporating EC2 Spot Fleet) as a way of managing your use of spot pricing.
 You can also specify the use of spot pricing when you are setting up an AWS Auto Scaling group.

 If you know you’ll need the instance for one-to-three years but you want the option of changing its specification in that period, you can purchase a Convertible Instance.
-These are not as cheap as pure Reserved Instances, but still offer a significant saving.
+These are not as cheap as pure Reserved Instances, but still offer significant savings to reduce your ec2 costs.

 There is also the Reserved Instance Marketplace where you can buy or sell Reserved Instance credits that have not been fully used.
 This is a good way of recouping some of your losses if you reserve an instance that you later find you do not need.
 It can also be a good way to buy short-term capacity cheaply if you have time to wade through RI listings.
 Note these can be fairly thin, especially in non-US regions.